 I was amongst the first wave of iPad content creators at this innovative and beautiful, but ultimately doomed, news publication.
 I was there from the beginning to launch it on the first generation iPads and helped steer the design team for two years.

-A micro-team from The Daily hacked the app source code and created a single, beautiful iPad issue featuring the best in tech with a retro-modern feel.
+A micro-team from The Daily created a single, beautiful iPad issue featuring the best in tech with a retro-modern feel.
 Featuring gorgeous illustrations and designs, original photography and interactive videos it was downloaded over a million times.

 I partnered with Jody Sugrue and Tom Jackson to rethink the website and branding for this revered photography grantmaking foundation.
 Much of the structure and branding we created is still in place, but unfortunately they have changed up the overall designs.

-I joined the graphics team during the 2008 and 2010 Olympics games to provide dozens of information graphics and multimedia coverage on deadline.
-I would work on a few projects in advance of the games, but then it was all hands on deck every night to produce original interactive content before readers opened their browser each morning.
+I joined the graphics team during the 2008 and 2010 Olympics games to create dozens of interactive information graphics and multimedia coverage on daily deadline.

 © Mike Schmidt aka Mohawk Street.
 All rights reserved.